Find manuals, guides and

 Pool circulation systems work much like the body’s circulatory system.
-Water is drawn from your pool by the suction created from the pool pump.
+Water is drawn from your pool by the powerful suction created from the pump.

 With so many moving parts, maintenance is key to keeping your pool circulation system at optimal performance.

-- Diatomaceous Earth (D.E.)
-Filters – Able to filter particles down to 3-5 microns, D.E. filters should be backwashed when the pressure gauge reads 8-10 psi.
+Diatomaceous Earth (D.E.)
+Filters — Filter particles down to 3-5 microns, D.E. filters should be backwashed when the pressure gauge reads 8-10 psi.

-- Sand Filters – Able to capture particles down to 20-40 microns, sand filters should be backwashed when the pressure gauge reads 8-10 psi.
+Sand Filters — Capture particles down to 20-40 microns, sand filters should be backwashed when the pressure gauge reads 8-10 psi.
 These filters require the least maintenance, and can go 5 years without needing the sand replaced.

-- Cartridge Filters – Able to capture particles down to 10-20 microns, cartridge filters do not require backwashing.
+Cartridge Filters — Capture particles down to 10-20 microns, cartridge filters do not require backwashing.
 These filters allow you to save water and provide the support required to run an energy efficient pool.